d-wezzer/nfocus.dylanwesthead.ecommerceproject/README.md

    * SpecFlow.NUnit (3.9.74)
    * SpecFlow.Plus.LivingDocPlugin (3.9.57)

-3.Edit environment variables in the 'startEdgewordsTests.bat' batch file.
+3. Edit environment variables in the 'startEdgewordsTests.bat' batch file.
    ```sh
    SET email=YOUR_EMAIL
    SET password=YOUR_PASSWORD
    SET BROWSER=YOUR_BROWSER
    SET STEPSCREENSHOT=CONDITION(true/false)
    ```
-<p align="middle">or</p>
+or
 3b.Alternatively can edit environment variables in a `.runsettings` file.
    ```xml
    <email>YOUR_EMAIL</email>